EmmanuelSHS/Course_Project_TAP/README.md

 MainGUI: come up with the Interfaces of the calculator using TKinter.

 1. Interone()
-This interface is for Fe-C Diagram Calculator
+This interface is for Fe-C Diagram Calculator.

 2. Intertwo()
+This interace is for customized calculator.